How to Repot your Houseplant

 It all depends on your watering habits, and what your houseplant requires to grow!
 You could also plant into an inexpensive plastic pot and then slip it into a more decorative pot.
 It's all personal preference.

 As far as size, you typically will want to use just the next size up from where you are.
-For example, if you have a 4 inch pot, use a 5 inch pot or maybe even a 6 inch pot, but no bigger.
+For example, if you have a 4 inch diameter pot, go up to a 6 inch pot, but no bigger.
 The reason is because many plants like to be somewhat potbound.

-Also, you don’t want to pick a pot so disproportionately large to the root ball that the soil will stay too wet and eventually cause issues, like root rot, for your plant.
-See the example below of a Sansevieria that I repotted.
+In addition, you don't want to pick a pot so disproportionately large to the root ball that the soil will stay too wet and eventually cause issues, like root rot, for your plant.

 Step 2: Take Your Houseplant Out of its Old Pot